sospartan/docs/configuration/data-model.md

 </video>

 Fields are database columns.
-You can configure a Collection's Fields under **Settings > Data Model > [Collection] > [Field]**, which opens the Field Configuration Drawer, which is composed of the following sections.
+You can configure a Collection's Fields under **Settings > Data Model > [Collection] > [Field]**, which opens the field configuration drawer, which is composed of the following sections.

 - [Schema]() — Controls the technical details of the Field's database column.
 - [Relationship]() — Only shown when configuring relational fields.
 Configures relationships and relational Triggers.